poulsp/docker-Alice-Linux-x86/README.md

 - `docker network create alice-nw`
 - `git clone docker-Alice-Linux-x86`
 - cd into `docker-Alice-Linux-x86/alice`
-- From now we call docker-Alice-Linux-x86/alice for root.
+- From now we call docker-Alice-Linux-x86/alice for just alice.
 - Edit `Timezone.env` to your needs.
-- cd into `root/misc`
+- cd into `alice/misc`
   - `cp config.py.example config.py`
   - Edit `config.py` for your needs.
   - you can also just use your own, if you already have one working.<br>
-    But be aware of settings "mqttHost": "mqtt",
-    "mqtt" means internal communication with docker mqtt.<br>
+    But be aware of settings "mqttHost": "mqtt", "mqtt" means internal communication with docker mqtt.<br>
-    if you use a diffent mqtt host edit `'config.py'` and  `'snips.toml'` in root/Docker/host_volumes/config.<br>
+    if you use a diffent mqtt host edit `'config.py'` and  `'snips.toml'` in alice/Docker/host_volumes/config.<br>
     read [More](#more) section first.
-- cp your `googlecredentials.json to` `root/misc/googlecredentials.json`
+- cp your `googlecredentials.json to` `alice/misc/googlecredentials.json`
   - For now we only use Google ASR
-- cd to root directory where the docker-compose.yml is.
+- cd to alice directory where the docker-compose.yml is.
-  - Enter `bash install.sh`
+  - Enter **`bash install.sh`**
     With `bash install.sh` you get the right UID and GID in the container.

 - It will now build the images, on my Ubuntu it takes about 6-8 minutes from start to Alice is up and running.
 - When finished building the images you enter `docker-compose up -d`.
   - You can use 1 or more terminals to enter the container.
-    You must be in 'root' and then enter `docker-compose exec alice-amd bash`.
+    You must be in 'alice' and then enter `docker-compose exec alice-amd bash`.

   - After you have entered the container you can start ProjectAlice with `'start-alice'`.
     ```